Understanding vehicle repossession laws by state

 In most states, an automatic stay of repossession will go into effect when a borrower files either Chapter 7 or Chapter 13 bankruptcy.
 This automatic stay of repossession actually makes it illegal to repossess the collateral without a further court order.

-Additionally, some states will only allow repossession of automobiles, but others allow lenders to repossess other collateral, like boats, ATVs, or motor homes.
+Additionally, some states only allow vehicle repossession for automobiles, but others allow lenders to repossess other collateral, like boats, ATVs, or motor homes.

 Once the decision has been made to repossess a vehicle, the lender will hire a repossession agent, who will collect it either with a tow truck or a copy of the vehicle's keys.
-The repossession agent does have rules they have to follow, though.
+Repossession agents have rules they must follow under auto repossession law.
 They can't break into a locked garage or use physical force to remove a person from their car.

 Some states have specific licensure requirements both for acting as a repossession agent as well as operating a tow truck.
 Other states require that you give advance notice to the police.
 We recommend notifying law enforcement even if your state doesn’t expressly require it, as it can prevent misunderstandings.

 Many states require you to hold a repossessed vehicle for a certain number of days before selling it, and may also require you to send the borrower a notice of intent, telling them that you plan to auction the vehicle.
-This allows the borrower to either pay off or come current on the debt before the vehicle is sold.
+This waiting period (sometimes called a repossession hold) allows the borrower to either pay off or come current on the debt before the vehicle is sold.
+Understanding vehicle repossession laws by state is critical here, as hold period requirements vary significantly.

 It’s also your last real chance to work with the borrower and get them re-engaged with their payments.
 While some might see repossession as the point of no return, these hold periods exist precisely so that borrowers have a last chance to start making payments and get access to the vehicle again.
 Losing their transportation could significantly disrupt the borrower’s work and day-to-day life; they have a major incentive to resume payments.
 An adjusted payment schedule or hardship relief program might just be the help they need to get back on their feet, and in turn could build enough trust and loyalty to win you a lifelong customer.